“You may have the universe, if I may have Italy.”

 – Giuseppe Verdi

 I'm woken up by a ray of sunshine escaping the wooden blinds gracing the east wing of my bedroom.
 For a moment, I feel disoriented, wondering where I am.
 Perhaps because waking up in Palazzo Monti feels like nothing short of a dream.
-Part of me still can't believe I'm the Palazzo's Artist in Residence for Milan Fashion Week.
+Part of me still can't believe I'm the Palazzo's Artist in Residence during Milan Fashion Week.
 I soon realize my sunny welcomer isn't the only thing keeping me from my sleep.
 Voices, high with a touch of celestial, also aid the eager sun in my wake.
 The choir boys, I laugh to myself.
 The group of young men next door preparing for priesthood, solemnly singing their morning prayers again.
 I get up from the warmth of my sheets, and give into the sun's embrace by opening the ceiling-high windows, only to be welcomed by the Palazzo's courtyard.
 Fellow Artist in Residence, Frederico (a talented graduate from the Royal Academy of Fine Arts in Denmark) is already hard at work, reading and enjoying his morning expresso.
 A smile instantly floods my face.
-Time to start another day, I think.
 Still barefoot, I head over to the centuries old door that provides entrance to my chambers, and can't help but pinch myself as I open it.
 In an instant, I'm swallowed by an ocean of ancient Italian culture, one I would happily drown in.
 As I look up at the breathtaking frescos, my gaze is answered by a group of cherubs, all of whom - as Edoardo Monti (who's family owns the Palazzo) informed me - have been guarding these walls for over 300 years, after a local artist brought them to life in the mid 1700's.

 Read more below...

 So many stories to tell.
 Too many stories to tell, and I am grateful for every single one of them.
 My Italian dream, my home away from home, thank you for all the wonderful memories.
 I will cherish them now and always.
-Thank you to the Monti family, for believing in my work and for not only opening their Palazzo, but also their home in Bergamo with incredible warmth and hospitality.
-To my fellow residents for all the late night talks, the morning coffee's, the sense of community.
+Thank you to the Monti family, for believing in my work and for not only opening their Palazzo, but also their lovely home in Bergamo with incredible warmth and hospitality.
+To my fellow residents for all the late night talks, the morning coffees, the sense of community.
 And a special thanks to Edoardo Monti, for making all of this happen, who's friendship I will cherish for many years to come.

 Ciao my loves, until very soon!